Student and Parent Loans

 To accept loans offered on your award letter:

-- Login to your CatPAWS account and accept loan(s).
-Allow approximately two days for your loan to be originated.
+- Log in to your CatPAWS account and accept loan(s).

 Complete Entrance Counseling Session.
-Federal regulations for financial assistance require first-time borrowers of the Federal Direct student loans to complete an entrance counseling session.
 As a first-time borrower at Northwest, you must complete an Entrance Counseling Session before student loan funds will credit to your student account.
-The Financial Assistance Office will electronically receive a list of those students who successfully complete the quiz.
+The Financial Assistance Office will electronically receive a list of those students who successfully complete the counseling.

 Complete Master Promissory Note (MPN).
-Must be completed by first-time borrowers before loan funds are disbursed to your Northwest account.
-Allow approximately one week after accepting on CatPAWS before attempting to complete the MPN.
+This must be completed by first-time borrowers before loan funds are disbursed to your Northwest account.
+Allow approximately 3-5 business days after accepting on CatPAWS before attempting to complete the MPN.

 Complete Loan Exit Counseling.
 Students who have received ANY federal direct loan funds during their enrollment at Northwest must complete an Exit Counseling Session before leaving the University if they will be graduating at the end of the current trimester, transferring, or enrolled in less than half time (6 hours).
-You will use your FAFSA PIN to access the exit counseling information.
-A PIN can be requested from the PIN Web Site if you do not have a valid one.
+You will use your FSA ID to access the Exit Counseling information.
+An FSA ID can be requested from the FSA ID Web Site if you do not have a valid one.

 Parent Plus Loans

-- To apply for a Parent PLUS Loan your parent should go to www.studentloans.gov , sign in with their PIN and then click on “Complete PLUS Request Process”.
-If the parent who signed the FAFSA is not the one completing the PLUS Request, your other parent can request a PIN at www.pin.ed.gov .
-Upon notification of an approved credit decision your parent needs to complete a Parent PLUS Loan Confirmation Form found at www.nwmissouri.edu/finaid/forms.htm.
-Your parent needs to complete the form, sign it and return it to the Office of Scholarship and Financial Assistance at Northwest Missouri State University by mail, email at email@example.com or fax at 660.562.1674.
+- To apply for a Parent PLUS Loan your parent should go to www.studentloans.gov , sign in with their FSA ID and then click on “Complete PLUS Request Process."
+If the parent who signed the FAFSA is not the one completing the PLUS Request, the other parent can request an FSA ID at www.fsaid.ed.gov.
+Upon notification of an approved credit decision the parent will need to complete a Parent PLUS Loan Confirmation Form found at www.nwmissouri.edu/finaid/forms.htm.
+The parent will complete the form, sign it and return it to the Office of Scholarships and Financial Assistance at Northwest Missouri State University by mail, email at email@example.com or fax at 660.562.1674.

 - Although we recommend applying on-line, parents may also apply by completing a Parent PLUS Loan Information Form found at www.nwmissouri.edu/finaid/forms.htm then print, sign and return the form to the Office of Scholarships and Financial Assistance at Northwest.
 Northwest will then initiate the credit decision process.

-- If the credit decision is denied, and your parent did not indicate their choice they will be mailed a letter indicating the options that are available to them.
-When a negative credit decision is received, our policy is to move eligibility to additional unsubsidized loans for the student unless the parent has indicated that they wish to pursue one of the other options.
-Maximum $4,000 for freshmen and sophomores and $5,500 for juniors and seniors
+- If the credit decision is denied, and the parent did not indicate their choice, they will be mailed a letter indicating the options that are available to them.
+When a negative credit decision is received, our policy is to move eligibility to additional Unsubsidized Loans for the student unless the parent has indicated that they wish to pursue one of the other options.
+A maximum of $4,000 for freshmen and sophomores and $5,000 for juniors and seniors may be awarded.

 Perkins Loan Counseling

 Entrance Session and Master Promissory Note.
 When accepting a Perkins Loan for the first time, you are required to complete an entrance counseling session and Master Promissory Note.
-You will need to provide your FAFSA PIN, Social Security Number, last name, and date of birth.
-If you do not have a valid PIN, you must go to the Department of Education PIN website.
+You will need to provide your FSA ID, Social Security Number, last name, and date of birth.
+If you do not have a valid FSA ID, you must go to the FSA ID Website.
 You may access the Entrance Session and Master Promissory Note online.

 Exit Counseling.
 To complete your online exit interview, please access ECSI's Website.